-At Banner Jones we know that everyone’s circumstances are different and that some clients may require more support during the divorce process than others.
+At Banner Jones we know that everyone’s circumstances are different and that some clients may require more support during the no fault divorce process than others.
 By our expert divorce solicitors working with our clients and understanding their needs we’ve been able to develop two fixed fee divorce packages, which gives you the choice of how you want your divorce to be managed.

 We can offer our fixed fee divorce packages in all of our offices across Chesterfield, Mansfield and Sheffield giving you even more flexibility.